tjson/tjson-spec/draft-tjson-spec.md

 ## Timestamps ("t:")

 TJSON natively supports a timestamp type whose syntax is a subset of that provided by [@!RFC3339].
-Specifically, TJSON timestamps MUST use of the UTC time zone identifier "Z".
+Specifically, TJSON timestamps MUST use only the upper-case UTC time zone identifier "Z".
+No other time zone identifiers are allowed except "Z" and parsers MUST NOT allow them.

 The following is an example of a TJSON timestamp: